“Whip ’er good, Billy.”

 Caroline comes upon a blue-roofed, middle-income house with two cars parked outside the nonexistent garage.
 A cursory search indicates no burglar alarms.
 Not everyone can afford them like her.

 Caroline: The community college parking sticker is like a neon sign.

-GM: Caroline silently creeps through the one-story house.
-It is modest, but neat and well-maintained, with the usual fridge in the kitchen, TV set in the living room, and other accouterments of modern life.
+GM: Caroline creeps through the one-story house.
+It’s modest, but neat and well-maintained.
+There’s the usual fridge in the kitchen, TV set in the living room, and other accouterments of modern life.
 The kitchen’s walls by the sink are a mosaic of orange, red, and green titles.
-A clock with Roman numerals quietly ticks above the window.
+A clock with Roman numerals ticks above the window.

 Smiling portraits of a frazzle-haired, middle-aged black woman and a younger man she has her arm around hang from the walls.

 Caroline: If the Beast weren’t driving her, when it’s not driving her, those images will be needles in her heart.
 For now, they are distractions.

 GM: The kid’s room is a mess.
 Clothes lie haphazardly scattered across the floor or slung over furniture.
 As do textbooks, cords for various electronic devices, dirty dishes, binders, what looks like a few medication bottles…. like many teenagers, it looks as if a bomb’s gone off.
 The kid sleeps contentedly in the wreckage, absently turning over in his bed.
 Glancing towards the door, Caroline can see a sarcastically placed “hazardous materials” sign with an attached note that reads, Please clean this up, sweetie. —Mom.